 - Trauma and acute critical pediatric conditions (including neonates)

 The program fulfills the training requirements as defined by the American Board of Anesthesiology and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 After successfully completing this fellowship, you are eligible to take the certifying Critical Care Medicine (CCM) Examination offered by the American Board of Anesthesiology if you trained in an ACGME-accredited anesthesiology residency.

-The Critical Care Anesthesiology Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1976, and we have trained fellows who work in a variety of critical care settings worldwide.
-We anticipate that five trainees will complete this program annually.
+The Critical Care Anesthesiology Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1976.
+We have trained fellows who work in a variety of critical care settings worldwide.
+We anticipate that five trainees will complete this program each year.